Frankjacobslab/ChIP-seq/README.md

 ## Components:
 - Snakemake file for running pipeline.
-- File containing comments used for making the snakefile.
+- File containing commands used for making the snakefile.

 ## Requirements:
 - Work from a directory that contains the file hg19.chrom.sizes and the script bedGraphToBigWig.